 WSSC Water has submitted a CIP and budget, which generally conforms to the Spending Affordability Guidelines (SAG) established by both County governments every year since 1994.
-Through FY'22, projects were reduced or deferred by nearly \$272 million.
-For FY'23, CIP and Information Only combined spending was within guidelines as submitted.
+Through FY 2022, projects were reduced or deferred by nearly \$272 million.
+For FY 2023, CIP and Information Only combined spending was reduced or deferred by \$110.5 million.

-The FY'23 combined expenditures (CIP & Information Only projects) are estimated at \$736.0 million, which represents an increase of approximately \$24.1 million above the approved funding level for FY'22.
-The increase is primarily due to the addition of 13 new projects in FY'23.
+The FY 2023 combined expenditures (CIP & Information Only projects) are estimated at \$625.5 million, which represents a decrease of approximately \$86.4 million from the approved funding level for FY 2022.
+The decrease is primarily due to the deferrals and reductions totaling \$110.5 million that were made to the FY 2023 funding level as part of the budget process.